garyesmith/react-portfolio/README.md

 ## Content customization

 The sample demo reads configuration values, categories and project details from static JSON files included with this repository.
 On a production site, it should be straightforward to change the fetch calls in `App.js` to instead read data from API endpoints that return JSON in the correct format.

+To change the logo image displayed in the header, replace the default image at `/src/images/logo.png` with your preferred image.

 #### Config data